citizen-stig/storage_witness_delta_plaground/NOTES.md

  - What is the relation between existing StateCheckpoint and WorkingSet, as they do not commit themself anymore?
 Would it be just cache collapse or revert?
    - WorkingSet is effectively Cache of internal cache, so it only writes
  - Why the earliest node needs to read from DB?
 Why cannot it be done in the latest?
+   - Q from Blaze: Why Frozen and StateCheckpoint both need database instance?
  - How to express that S is Arc<payload>, so it is BlockStateManager who can do try_from?
  -

 TODO:
  - Add working example of STF
+ - Remove duplication in Frozen or StateCheckpoint